maclaude/trip-planner-frontend/Front/readme.md

 Projet Trip-planner !
-Welcome to the React readme
+Welcome to the readme